Injured on the Job? Do I File a Workers Compensation Claim

 April 15, 2018 | Personal Injury

-On-the-job injuries are extremely common.
+An on-the-job injury is extremely common.
 In fact, the Occupational Safety and Health Administration (OSHA) reports that in 2016 alone, there were approximately 2.9 million non-fatal workplace injuries and illnesses reported by private industry employers.
 Workers who are injured on the job often require medical care, ongoing treatment, and time off of work.
 In some cases, workers’ injuries may be so severe that they are unable to return to work for many months or years, or perhaps even permanently.

 If you have been injured while working, you may have questions about what your options are for recovering compensation for your lost wages, medical expenses, and even pain and suffering.
 You may also be wondering whether or not you should file a workers’ compensation claim, or a lawsuit.
 Here’s an overview of what you should know–